lambotpm/pvpguide/Guide.md

  - Rogue: Gogue, Sap, Blind
  - Shaman: Hex
  - Warlock: Fear, Succubus Seduction

+Premonition can also be used as a free of mana cost heal on allies with Atonments/apply atonement to yourself, be very vary of using it though (mainly use in 2v2s).

 Stay on top of Purging buffs from enemy Mages without blowing through too much mana!
 You can take their major DPS cooldowns (Combustion, Arcane Power, Icy Veins) and also their survivability cooldowns (Temporal Shield, Prismatic Barrier; Ice Block and Mass Invisibility via Mass Dispel).

 Retribution Paladins have a talent that causes them to autocast Divine Shield when they are about to die.
 Have a Mass Dispel ready to fire off when your team is close to securing a kill!